 qrq is also available as a package in different formats, thanks to the work of the respective maintainers.

 |FreeBSD port||ports/comms/qrq||Diane, VA3DB|

 |Debian deb||qrq||Debian Hamradio Maintainers|

 |Ubuntu deb||qrq||via Debian|

 |Ubuntu snap||tbd||FanJun Kong, BH1SCW|

 qrq was written by Fabian Kurz, DJ5CW (ex DJ1YFK) <email@example.com>

 Marc Vaillant, KB1OOO contributed code to make it work under Mac OS X.

 Lukasz Komsta, SP8QED contributed code for the native Windows version.

-I am always interested in any kind of feedback concerning qrq.
-If you have any suggestions, questions, feature-requests etc., don't hesitate a minute and contact me via email.
+I am always interested in your feedback concerning qrq.
+If you have any suggestions, questions, feature-requests etc., don't hesitate a minute and contact me at firstname.lastname@example.org.